 Heating, Ventilation, Air Conditioning/Refrigeration I (HVAC/R1)

-Toward this end the following guidelines are established: assist students to choose, prepare for, enter, and be gainfully employed in the air conditioning and heating field; offer a program which emphasizes sound fundamentals while responding to the needs of this particular industry; and provide courses to meet current and specific needs of the student and this industry.
+To accomplish this, the following guidelines are established: assist students to choose, prepare for, enter, and be gainfully employed in the air conditioning and heating field; offer a program which emphasizes sound fundamentals while responding to the needs of this particular industry; provide courses to meet current and specific

 - Refrigeration Fundamentals

 The average length of this program is 750 hours (approximately 7 months) for students attending on a full-time basis.
 Actual time is dependent upon enrollment status (full-time/part-time) and the length of time the student requires to achieve competencies.
 This program contains three occupational completion points designed to prepare students for various jobs.

 - Students must be at least 16 years old and not attending high school

 - Interview by a guidance counselor

 - Fees for supplies and textbooks are required.

 This program operates on an open-entry, open-exit basis.
 Students may enter the program anytime during the school year.
 Entrance is dependent upon space availability.

 - Completion of all Occupational Completion Points (OCP’s)